Genith-Utkarsh/Collaborate/DEPLOYMENT.md

 # Deployment Guide

-This guide covers deploying the Collaborate project with frontend on Vercel and backend on Render.
+This guide covers deploying the Collaborate project with frontend on Vercel and backend on Cloudflare Workers (Prisma Accelerate).

 ## 🚀 Frontend Deployment (Vercel)